Pop Culture Madness!

 "The Quotes"

-"Grown-ups never understand anything for themselves, and it is tiresome for children to be always and forever explaining things to them"
+“Grown-ups never understand anything for themselves, and it is tiresome for children to always explain things to them.”

-When Picasso was interrogated by an SS officer about his painting Guernica, "Did you do that?"
-Picasso replied, ""No, you did."
+When an SS officer interrogated Picasso about his painting Guernica, “Did you do that?”
+Picasso replied, “No, you did.”

 1943 Pop Culture History

-Vesta Stoudt, the mother of two Navy Sailors wrote a letter to President Roosevelt explaing the way ammunition was packed often didn't work.
-She suggested a rippable cloth based tape, leading to the invention of duct tape.
+Vesta Stoudt, the mother of two Navy Sailors, wrote a letter to President Roosevelt explaining the way ammunition was packed often didn’t work.
+She suggested rippable cloth-based tape, leading to the invention of duct tape.

 During WWII, the NFL lost a lot of players because they left for military service.
 As a result, by the 1943 NFL season, the Philadelphia Eagles and Pittsburgh Steelers were forced to merge into one team called the Pennsylvania Steagles.